 Despite the name, we certainly welcome participation by folks regardless of how they position themselves relative to the learning sciences, although we are an educational-research focused group.

-Our core efforts right now are mostly a monthly reading group/support group conducted on Zoom, an anti-Caste reading group coordinated by Ishita Pradhan, and a newer effort funded by the International Society of the Learning Sciences to better understand the nuanced and unique aspects of equity-oriented educational work in specifically Indian contexts (described here, in collaboration with Vishesh Kumar at Wisconsin Madison, Gayithri Jayathirtha at UPenn, and Deborah Dutta at Homi Bhabha Centre for Science Education in Mumbai).
+Our core efforts right now are mostly a monthly reading group/support group conducted on Zoom, an anti-Caste reading group, and a newer effort funded by the International Society of the Learning Sciences to better understand the nuanced and unique aspects of equity-oriented educational work in specifically Indian contexts (described here, in collaboration with Dr. Vishesh Kumar at Northwestern University USA, Gayithri Jayathirtha at UPenn USA, and Dr. Deborah Dutta at Institute for Rural Management Anand India).